scottvr/autotrace-win64-binaries/README.md

 version of libpng into the autotrace binary.
 I haven't bothered linking against ImageMagick or Ming because I only needed to read a PNG, but if this binary is useful to someone other than me who wants the other formats supported, I can make another build.

+USAGE:Copy the .exe into the extensions folder where the python extension resides.
+That's it..
+The ceterline autotrace function should start working.